roulette6/aci-ansible/README.md

-# Ansible playground
+# Cisco ACI playground
-Repo for testing different Ansible modules and flows.
+Repo for testing Ansible, Postman, and Python flows for Cisco ACI.

 Currently focusing on creating ACI objects.